gitext-rs/git-stack/README.md

 - When adopting `git-stack` as a team, you can move the protected branches from `$REPO/.git/config` to `$REPO/.gitconfig` and commit it.

+To test your config, run `git-stack --protected -v`

 Pull remote: when working from a fork (upstream is a different remote than `origin`), in `$REPO/.git/config`, set `stack.pull-remote` to your remote.